ome/omero-documentation/developers/Omero/Web/WebGateway.rst

 .. contents::

-WebGateway is a Django app within the |OmeroWeb.
+WebGateway is a Django app within the |OmeroWeb|.
 It provides a web API for rendering images and accessing data on the OMERO server via urls.
 It also provides methods for creating or retrieving an OMERO server connection (see